An Index of the Years

 Prince Arat had become a drunkard, and he badly beat up Jo Bloodsword.
 As if to make matters worse, he somehow attempted to seduce his mother-in-law Teega instead of making good his escape while he still could.

 Teega beat him to within an inch of his life, and then K-os fed him to his new pet dinosaurs.
-Jo never recovered before the party returned home and her grave remains, to this day, inside the extra-dimensional hut.
+Jo never recovered from her injuries and her grave remains, to this day, inside the extra-dimensional hut.